30 Types of Nasi Goreng in Malaysia You Must Try

 A typical Nasi Goreng has most of its calories from fats and carbs, so it has a high potential for poor weight management.

 Nasi Goreng in Malaysia is a wholesome dish.

 Although Fried Rice can be easily prepared at home, it is a popular order at hawker stalls, coffee shops, and restaurants.

-Whenever I have foreign friends in town, I would take them to local restaurants and order one or two of the Nasi Goreng choices.
+Whenever I have foreign friends in town, I would take them to local restaurants and order one or two different fried rice meals.